matt-friend/uni_revision/fprog_rn.md

 square x = x * x
 ```

 A function takes input values to output values.
-Every functioon in Haskell takes exactly one input type to one output type.
+Every function in Haskell takes exactly one input type to one output type.

 The type of 'square' is 'Int -> Int'.
 The type of 'square 5' is just 'Int'.